jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Baregara.md

 RacialMods:
 Languages: Abyssal, Celestial, Common, Draconic; telepathy 100 ft.
 SQ:
+SpecialAbilities:
+  Devouring Grapple (Ex): >
-SpecialAbilities: Devouring Grapple (Ex) The mouth at the center of a baregara's chest automatically deals 2d8+4 points of damage per round to any creature the baregara successfully grapples.
-Monstrous Challenge (Su) As a standard action, a baregara can make an Intimidate check to demoralize an opponent.
+    The mouth at the center of a baregara's chest automatically deals 2d8+4 points of damage per round to any creature the baregara successfully grapples.
+  Monstrous Challenge (Su): >
+    As a standard action, a baregara can make an Intimidate check to demoralize an opponent.
 If this check is successful, the baregara surges with power and gains a +4 enhancement bonus to Strength and Constitution for 10 minutes.
 This ability is usable three times per day.
+  One-Armed Hold (Ex): >
-One-Armed Hold (Ex) A baregara's huge arms allow it to initiate and maintain a grapple without the standard -4 penalty for not having both hands free.
+    A baregara's huge arms allow it to initiate and maintain a grapple without the standard -4 penalty for not having both hands free.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: